jmatth11/time-tracker.nvim/README.md

 This is a simple plugin for tracking time inside of neovim.

-Currently it tracks total and active time.
+Currently it tracks overall total and active time and the current day's total and active time.
 The active status is flipped after 2 minutes of no key presses.

 ## Install